Same-sex marriage in Coahuila: Civil unions

 Discussion on the legalization of civil unions in Coahuila started as early as November 2006, simultaneously with the discussion then ongoing in Mexico City.
-On 11 January 2007, the Congress of Coahuila voted 20–13 to legalize same-sex civil unions under the name pacto civil de solidaridad (PCS, /es/), which gave property and inheritance rights to same-sex couples; similar to France's civil solidarity pact and Germany's registered life partnership.
+On 11 January 2007, the Congress of Coahuila voted 20–13 to legalize same-sex civil unions under the name "civil solidarity pact" (PCS; pacto civil de solidaridad, /es/), which gave property and inheritance rights to same-sex couples; similar to France's civil solidarity pact and Germany's registered life partnership.
 The legislation was signed by Governor Humberto Moreira.
 This made Coahuila the second jurisdiction in Mexico after Mexico City to recognize same-sex unions.

 "The PCS represented a sensible response to the existence of citizens who traditionally have been victims of discrimination, humiliation and abuse.
 This does not have to do with morality.
 It has to do with legality.
 As human beings, we have to protect them as they are.
 It has to do with civil liberty," said Congresswoman Julieta López Fuentes from the centrist Institutional Revolutionary Party (PRI), whose members voted for the law.
 Deputy Luis Mendoza Balderas, of the center-right National Action Party (PAN), which opposed the law, said it was an "attack against the family, which is society's natural group and is formed by a man and a woman."
 Other than that, the PCS drew little opposition.
 Bishop Raúl Vera, who headed the Roman Catholic Diocese of Saltillo, declined to condemn the law.
 While Vera insisted that "two women or two men cannot get married," he also saw gay people as a vulnerable minority.
 "Today we live in a society that is composed in a different way.
 There are people who do not want to marry under the law or in the church.
 They need legal protection.
 I should not abandon these people."
 Unlike Mexico City's law, once same-sex couples have registered in Coahuila, the state protects their rights no matter where they live in the country.
 Twenty days after the law had passed, the country's first same-sex civil union took place in Saltillo between 29-year-olds Karina Almaguer Argüello and Karla López Castillo, a lesbian couple from Tamaulipas.
-Between 2007 and 2013, 426 same-sex couples entered into a civil union, of which 36 had been annulled by the end of 2013.
+Between 2007 and 2013, 426 same-sex couples entered into civil unions, of which 36 had been annulled by the end of 2013.